 Counseling & Therapy

-At Beachside Rehab, we offer a wide variety of approaches as part of our drug and alcohol treatment program.
-By using a combination of therapy methods, we work towards relapse prevention – giving our patients the best chance at long-lasting recovery.
+At Beachside Rehab, we offer a wide variety of approaches as part of our mental health and addiction treatment program.
+By using a combination of therapy methods, we work towards giving our patients the best chance at long-lasting recovery.

 Upon entering Beachside Rehab’s treatment program, each patient is assessed, and a unique treatment plan is created to tackle their specific needs.
 We consider everything from the patient’s medical history to mental health concerns, as well as their detox and nutritional requirements.

 Group therapy is an effective way for patients to learn trust and honesty with others, while still in a safe environment.
 Surrounded by peers who have had similar experiences, patients can feel liberated and inspired knowing that they are not alone.
-They also learn to empathize with others, and understand how their addiction can affect those around them.
+They also learn to empathize with others, and understand how their mental health and addiction issues can affect those around them.

-At Beachside Rehab, we have group therapy sessions three times a week.
+At Beachside Rehab, we have group therapy sessions seven days a week, at least 5 hours a day.
 Patients meet with a doctor, a therapist, and a case worker in separate meetings – helping them focus on different aspects of their recovery in manageable sessions.

 Relapse Prevention Group